Occupational Hygiene MSc

 - Entry requirements

 Potential students should hold an honours degree (2:2 or above) preferably in a science discipline.
-Extensive professional experience, coupled with evidence of further training or qualifications, will be considered in lieu of a degree for initial entry to the Diploma.
+Extensive professional experience, coupled with evidence of further training or qualifications, will be considered in lieu of a degree.

 - How to apply